GMC Yukon Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-The average insurance rates for a GMC Yukon are $1,008 a year for full coverage.
-Comprehensive costs approximately $180 each year, collision insurance costs $202, and liability insurance is estimated at $468.
-Liability-only coverage costs approximately $518 a year, and high-risk coverage costs around $2,162.
-Teenage drivers cost the most to insure at up to $4,034 a year.
+The average auto insurance rates for a GMC Yukon are $1,008 annually including full coverage.
+Comprehensive costs around $180 a year, collision costs $202, and liability coverage is estimated at $468.
+Liability-only insurance costs approximately $518 a year, with high-risk driver insurance costing around $2,162.
+16-year-old drivers cost the most to insure at $4,034 a year or more.

 Average premium for full coverage: $1,008